The best hotels in Bequia

 Dollar vans (shared minibuses) run from Port Elizabeth up to Mount Pleasant and toward Paget Farm.
 They're cheap at $1-2 per ride but run infrequently and stop early.
 Scooter rentals near the ferry terminal run about $40/day and open up the whole island.
 The roads are narrow and hilly, so only rent one if you're comfortable with that.

-Bequia's best neighborhoods
+Bequia's best hotel regions

 Port Elizabeth is where most people land and where you'll want to be if you like nightlife, restaurants, and ferry access.
 But if you came to Bequia for the beach, Friendship Bay and Lower Bay are where you should actually be sleeping.